Running with the Beest

 Evalyn and Derrick tell the story with passion, relevance and personal insight having lived through huge changes in the last few decades.

+Eventually, the wildebeest cross the formidable Mara River.
+Nile crocodiles have waited months for this moment… moving like scaly battleships into position.
+Life and death plays out in the murky waters at this time of year.
 But this natural event is under threat from human pressures too.
 As tourists come in their thousands to watch the spectacle, they have now become a serious threat to the wildebeests survival, blocking their crossings with their vehicles and forcing them to cross in more dangerous places.
 Our guides relay their dilemma as the safari vehicles scramble for the best view.

 On the final leg of their northern journey, beyond the reserve, livestock fences have blocked traditional migration routes.
 New ideas are encouraging fences to be removed to clear the way for the traditional migration routes.
 Evalyn and Derrick explain the pressures and challenges of conservation in a changing world.